TippedBucket/Pokemon_card_detector-/README.md

          --export_format imx \
          --export_only
          --int8_weights
-   -After about 3-5 minutes, you will see a best_imx_model folder created that will contain the packet_out.zip and the labels.txt files that we will need to get onto our Raspberry Pi.
+   - After about 3-5 minutes, you will see a best_imx_model folder created that will contain the packet_out.zip and the labels.txt files that we will need to get onto our Raspberry Pi.
 6. On the Raspberry Pi, we will need to git clone ```picamera2``` from Raspberry Pi as well as install ```imx500_tools imx500-all```
       ```bash
       sudo apt install imx500-all imx500-tools